 As part of its annual review of our executive compensation program, the Compensation Committee reviews with management the design and operation of our incentive compensation arrangements for senior management, including executive officers, to determine if such programs might encourage inappropriate risk-taking that could have a material adverse effect on the Company.
 The Compensation Committee considers, among other things, the features of the Company's compensation program that are designed to mitigate compensation-related risk, such as the performance objectives and target levels for incentive awards (which are based on overall Company performance), and our compensation recoupment policy.
-The Compensation Committee also considers our internal control structure which, among other things, limits the number of persons authorized to execute material agreements and requires approval of our Board of Directors for matters outside of the ordinary course and our whistle blower program.
+The Compensation Committee also considers our internal agreements and requires approval of our Board of Directors for matters outside of the ordinary course and our whistle blower program.
 Based upon the above, the Compensation Committee has concluded that any risks arising from the Company's compensation plans, policies and practices are not reasonably likely to have a material adverse effect on the Company.